Lili-Men: Publication

-Written and illustrated by Takuma Tokashiki, Lili-Men was initially serialized in Kodansha's seinen manga magazine Weekly Young Magazine from September 12, 2022 to September 9, 2024.
-It was later transferred to the YanMaga Web website on September 28, 2024.
-Its chapters have been compiled into eleven tankōbon volumes as of September 2025.
+Written and illustrated by Takuma Tokashiki, Lili-Men was initially serialized in Kodansha's seinen manga magazine Weekly Young Magazine from September 12, 2022, to September 9, 2024.
+It was later transferred to the YanMaga Web website on September 28, 2024, and ended serialization on March 14, 2026.
+Its chapters were compiled into thirteen tankōbon volumes released from January 6, 2023 to June 19, 2026.

 The series' chapters are simultaneously published in English on Kodansha's K Manga app.